MikhailKuklin/WIP_mlflow_models_registry_example/README.md

 ## WIP!!!
 Part 2.
 */scripts/prefect_flow.py* code includes reogranized code for demonstration of orchestration by Prefect

+## WIP!!!
+Part 3.
+*/web-service-flask/* folder codes and files necessary for deployment of the model as a web service

 ## Setups

 ### Step 1: create conda environment